Jurnal Enterpreneur

 As an investor, an understanding about these accounting ratios could help you understand a company’s prospect better.

-Jurnal is an online accounting software that helps you to manage business finances with the availability of various features, such as financial reports, inventory, transaction reconciliation, including recording purchase invoices and payments.
+Mekari Jurnal is an online accounting software that helps you to manage business finances with the availability of various features, such as bookfinancial reports, inventory, transaction reconciliation, including recording purchase invoices and payments.

-By using the Jurnal by Mekari, you can save costs, time, and energy because business financial data is processed properly in this small business accounting software.
+By using Mekari Jurnal, you can save costs, time, and energy because business financial data is processed properly in this small business accounting software.